xDeaa/Card_Memory_Game/README.md

 -   [X] User can click a button to start the game.
 When this button is clicked, a timer will start
 -   [X] User can click on any card to unveil the image that is underneath it (change it to `visible` state).
 The image will be displayed until the user clicks on a 2nd card

-When the User clicks on the 2nd card:
+When the User clicks on the 2nd card (done but is not visible with the grid of card):

 -   [X] If there is a match, the 2 cards will be eliminated from the game (either hide/remove them or leave them in the `visible` state)
 -   [X] If there isn't a match, the 2 cards will flip back to their original state (`hidden` state)
 -   [ ] When all the matches have been found, the User can see a dialog box showing a Congratulations message with a counter displaying the time it took to finish the game

 ## Bonus features